eldruin/lm75-rs/README.md

 ## Support

-For questions, issues, feature requests, and other changes, please file an [issue in the github project](https://github.com/eldruin/lm75-rs/issues).
+For questions, issues, feature requests and other changes, as well as if you are interested in supporting a similar sensor, please file an [issue in the github project](https://github.com/eldruin/lm75-rs/issues).

 ## License